thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 * Each submittable is easy to use independently of its question, reducing coupling.
-* There's a clear boundary in the API for questions and submittables, making it easier to test—and less likely that concerns leak between the two.
+* There's a clear boundary in the API for questions and submittables, making it easier to test&mdash;and less likely that concerns leak between the two.
 * Shared behavior happens via composition, making it less likely that the base class will become a [large class](#large-class).
 * It's easy to add new state without effecting other types, because